damianhakert/damianhakert.github.io/source/direction/index.md

 You should be able to review any code within GitLab quickly, easily and in a way that all relevant parties get notified.

-- [Pre-post comment code](https://gitlab.com/gitlab-org/gitlab-ce/issues/3502) - Ability to see what the current state of the code is where in a previous commit a comment was placed.
+- [Pre-post comment code](https://gitlab.com/gitlab-org/gitlab-ce/issues/3502) see what the current state of the code is where in a previous commit a comment was placed
 - [Merge if green button if tests are still running](https://gitlab.com/gitlab-org/gitlab-ce/issues/2640)
 - [Allow cross server merge requests](http://feedback.gitlab.com/forums/176466-general/suggestions/5097708-implement-cross-server-federated-merge-requests) (paste url when making a new MR)
 - [Revert button for merges](https://dev.gitlab.org/gitlab/gitlabhq/issues/2299)
 - [Ability to checkout the result of MR available before merging](https://gitlab.com/gitlab-org/gitlab-ce/issues/2765)
 - [Syntax highlighting for diffs](https://gitlab.com/gitlab-org/gitlab-ce/issues/3292)
-- [Transactional MR comments](https://gitlab.com/gitlab-org/gitlab-ce/issues/3364) - Prevent notification overload by grouping comments
+- [Transactional MR comments](https://gitlab.com/gitlab-org/gitlab-ce/issues/3364) prevent notification overload by grouping comments
 - [Revert button for MRs](https://gitlab.com/gitlab-org/gitlab-ce/issues/3409)

 ### Project Management